Updated August 2024 – with new SDF fee

 Why?
-Well, Bhutan has recently implemented a new travel policy that requires tourists to pay a per night fee of $200 per person (SDF).
+Well, Bhutan has a new travel policy that required tourists to pay a per night fee of $100 per person called the Sustainable Development Fee (SDF).
 This fee is in addition to the cost of flights, guides, drivers, accommodation, food, and other expenses.
-As a result, the mystical land of the Thunder Dragon is now even more expensive to visit than it was before.
+As a result, the mystical land of the Thunder Dragon can be pricey.

 In this post, we will share our experience of visiting Bhutan on a very packed 3 day itinerary, visiting all the top sights of the country.
 We will discuss the cost of our trip, how we minimized this additional nightly fee, what we saw and did, and answer our own question, “is Bhutan worth the cost”.